opencog/link-grammar/README.md

  mutual information content, they can dominate the syntactic structure of a sentence.

+### Preposition linking:
+ The current parse of "he wanted to look at and listen to everything." is inadequate: the link to "everything" needs to connect to "and", so that "listen to" and "look at" are treated as atomic verb phrases.

 ### Lexical functions:
  MTT suggests that perhaps the correct way to understand the contents of the post-processing rules is as an implementation of 'lexical